idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

-A great number of preconditioners exist, but [multigrid](https://en.wikipedia.org/wiki/Multigrid_method) methods are often among the best choices.
+A great number of preconditioners exist, but [multigrid](https://en.wikipedia.org/wiki/Multigrid_method) methods are often among the best choices for problems without significant hyperbolic character.
 The [HYPRE](application_development/hypre.md optional=true) package,
 specifically the
 BoomerAMG preconditioner, is often a good choice for a preconditioner to